ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 ## Confidentiality

 URICrypt achieves semantic security for URI path components through its use of TurboSHAKE128 as a pseudorandom function.
-Each component is encrypted using a unique keystream derived from:
+Each component is encrypted using a unique keystream derived from the following:

 - The secret key
 - The application context